makerdao/community/governance/polls/Ratification Poll - Facilitator Offboarding - RWF-001 (MIP41c5-SP12) - October 10, 2022.md

 * Any further work required to implement the proposal will be tasked to the relevant [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).

 **Otherwise, this proposal will be marked as rejected per [MIP51](https://mips.makerdao.com/mips/details/MIP51#mip51c2-ratification-poll).**

+**If the concurrent poll for [MIP39c3-SP5](https://forum.makerdao.com/t/mip39c3-sp5-offboarding-the-real-world-finance-core-unit-rwf-001/17753) this proposal will be obsolete as the RWF-001 Core Unit will be offboarded.**

 ---